UNESCO Chair - Profile

 i.svetnik[at]fh-kaernten[dot]at

-Elisabeth Wiegele, Bsc.
+Elisabeth Wiegele, MSc.

 Junior Researcher on Sustainable Management of Conservation Areas